Kansas Jayhawks men's basketball

 The Kansas Jayhawks men's basketball program is the intercollegiate men's basketball program of the University of Kansas.
 The program is classified in the NCAA's Division I and the team competes in the Big 12 Conference.
 Kansas is renowned for having one of the most prestigious and historic intercollegiate basketball programs in North America.
-In the United States, Kansas has six overall national championships (4 NCAA Tournament National Championships and 2 Helms National Championships), as well as being runner-up six times and having the most conference titles in the nation.
+In the United States, Kansas has six overall national championships (four NCAA Tournament National Championships and two Helms National Championships), as well as being runner-up six times and having the most conference titles in the nation.

 The Jayhawks own the NCAA record for most consecutive NCAA Tournament appearances with 28 consecutive appearances.
-Since the 1984 tournament, the Jayhawks have only missed the tournament twice due to disciplinary action from the NCAA; they were ruled ineligible for the 1989 tournament and 2018 being vacated.
+Since the 1984 tournament, the Jayhawks have only missed the tournament twice due to disciplinary action from the NCAA; they were ruled ineligible for the 1989 tournament and 2018 was vacated.
 They have not missed the tournament strictly due to on the court performance since the 1983 tournament.
 They were also, along with Dartmouth, the first team to appear in multiple NCAA Tournaments after making their second appearance in the 1942 tournament.
 The Jayhawks had been ranked in the AP poll for 231 consecutive polls, a streak that had stretched from the poll released on February 2, 2009, through the poll released on February 8, 2021, which is the longest streak in AP poll history.
 Of the 28 seasons the Big 12 conference has been in existence, Kansas has won at least a share of 21 regular-season conference titles.

 The Jayhawks' first coach was the inventor of basketball, James Naismith.
 Naismith, ironically, is the only coach in Kansas basketball history with a losing record.
-The Kansas basketball program has produced many notable professional players, including Clyde Lovellette, Wilt Chamberlain, Jo Jo White, Danny Manning, Raef LaFrentz, Paul Pierce, Nick Collison, Kirk Hinrich, Mario Chalmers, Andrew Wiggins, and Joel Embiid.
+The Kansas basketball program has produced many notable professional players, including Clyde Lovellette, Wilt Chamberlain, Jo Jo White, Danny Manning, Raef LaFrentz, Paul Pierce, Nick Collison, Kirk Hinrich, Mario Chalmers, Andrew Wiggins, Joel Embiid, and Johnny Furphy.
 Politician Bob Dole also played basketball at Kansas.
-Former players that have gone on to be coaches include Phog Allen, Adolph Rupp, Dean Smith, Dutch Lonborg, and former assistants to go on to be notable coaches include John Calipari, Gregg Popovich, and Bill Self.
+Former players who have gone on to be coaches include Phog Allen, Adolph Rupp, Dean Smith, Dutch Lonborg, and former assistants to go on to be notable coaches include John Calipari, Gregg Popovich, and Bill Self.
 Mark Turgeon, Jerod Haase, Danny Manning, and Tad Boyle are all former players and assistant coaches that became head coaches.
 Allen founded the National Association of Basketball Coaches and, with Lonborg, was an early proponent of the NCAA tournament.
 Four different Jayhawk head coaches are in the Naismith Memorial Basketball Hall of Fame as coaches, Phog Allen, Larry Brown, Roy Williams, and current head coach Bill Self.
 Three different Division I basketball arenas have been named after former Kansas players, the Dean Smith Center named after Dean Smith at North Carolina, Rupp Arena named after Adolph Rupp at Kentucky, and the Jayhawks’ own arena Allen Fieldhouse named after Phog Allen.